Ronlin1/iScan-Uganda/README.md

 ![](images/iScanQR.png)

 ## Code Structure
-The Main API Logic is `app.py` file handling all Twilio and Summarization with Generative AI (Gemini API).
+The Main API Logic is `app.py` file handling all Twilio and Summarization with Generative AI (Falcon API).
 The web folder contains the website portfolio and the code for Flutter app is private currently.

 - Visit Web: https://iscanweb.onrender.com/
 - Visit Demo: https://tinyurl.com/2xd7dkhb